entzmingerc/drumcrow/README.md

 ```

 ## Shapes
-Select the shape of the synth model listed in monome crow [documentation](https://monome.org/docs/crow/reference/#shaping-cv)
+Select the shape of the synth model listed in monome crow [documentation](https://monome.org/docs/crow/reference/#shaping-cv).
-[Easing functions](https://easings.net/) define how to walk point to point
+[Easing functions](https://easings.net/) define how to walk point to point.
 Shapes can be used to change the tone of the ASL oscillator.
 1 = linear, 2 = sine, 3 = logarithmic, 4 = exponential, 5 = now, 6 = wait, 7 = over, 8 = under, 9 = rebound